Medical Injury Compensation Reform Act: Controversy

 Malpractice victim advocates, plaintiffs in malpractice lawsuits and trial attorneys, particularly the Consumer Attorneys of California (CAOC), have continuously fought against MICRA since its inception.
 Due to the $250,000 cap on non-economic damages, lawyers' fees are also restricted due to the attorney fee percentage cap.
 In late 2013, Bob Pack, a former NetZero executive, along with Consumer Watchdog and the Consumer Attorneys of California, launched a campaign to place a California ballot proposition onto the November 2014 ballot.
 This campaign was largely funded by trial lawyers across California.
 The No On Prop 46 campaign was largely funded by insurance companies, hospitals, and doctors.

 Supporters of the initiative reported submitting an estimated 830,000 signatures on March 24, 2014, versus the requirement of 504,760 valid signatures.
 The initiative was certified on May 15, 2014 by the California Secretary of State.

 On November 4, 2014, Proposition 46 failed, with 67% of voters rejecting the measure.
 California Proposition 46 would have raised the MICRA cap to current inflation standards (approximately $1.1 million), with future annual adjustments.
 Supporters of the measure included California Senator Barbara Boxer, Congresswoman Nancy Pelosi, Consumer Advocate Erin Brockovich, Consumer Federation of California, Candace Lightner, Founder of Mothers Against Drunk Driving, and the Congress of California Seniors.
 Many of California's health, medical, business and community organizations, including the California Medical Association, the California Teachers Association, Planned Parenthood, and community clinics and health centers, were in opposition to the ballot measure.

+Constitutional debate after enactment

+Eight years after MICRA’s enactment, the first case decided by the California Supreme Court was American Bank & Trust v.
+Community Hospital, 33 Cal.
+3d 674 (1983).
+In a 4-3 opinion, the majority found that the periodic payment provision violated equal protection, because it treated malpractice plaintiffs differently from other plaintiffs that sued for personal injuries.
+Immediately after this decision, the health care providers petitioned for rehearing, which was granted — a rare occasion.
+This time, the Court decided 4-3 the opposite way.

 Proposed "Fairness for Injured Patients Act" initiative

 In 2019, a new coalition (including Consumer Watchdog and trial lawyers Nicholas Rowley and James Harrison) filed paperwork for a new "Fairness for Injured Patients Act" ballot initiative, which would have removed MICRA's cap on noneconomic damages.
-In January 2020, the initiative's sponsors submitted signatures to quality the initiative for the November 2020 general election ballot; however, they later withdrew the signatures and filed to place the initiative on the November 2022 general election ballot due to the outbreak of the coronavirus pandemic.
+In January 2020, the initiative's sponsors submitted signatures to qualify the initiative for the November 2020 general election ballot; however, they later withdrew the signatures and filed to place the initiative on the November 2022 general election ballot due to the outbreak of the coronavirus pandemic.